r-o-w-s/LVAPIStormBlood/README.md

 Scraping script and view file for Lost Vault mobile game.

-If you'd like to try the game by yourself, feel free to use my promo code: IDLBFH

-You'll get some free coins (and I'll receive some too!)

-# Ok, but how into running this?
+# Ok, but how to run this?

 Get Python3, and provide neccessary dependencies: